trisys3/koaka-/README.md

     }],
   },
 });
-// "behavior" & "behaviors" are the same, and are added onto the server by the teach middleware.
-They take an object.
+// "steps" is added onto the server by the
+`teach` middleware.
+It takes an object.
 If it has a "name" property, that is
 // assumed to be the name of the behavior.
 Otherwise, it is assumed to
-// be a hash of behaviors, with each key as a name.
+// be a hash of steps, with each key as a name.

-// The behaviors are kept around for convenience.
+// The steps are kept around for convenience.
 They can be changed from
-// the outside, but `koaka` keeps track of the state. console.log(behaviors);
+// the outside, but `koaka` keeps track of the state. console.log(steps);
-// { getEggs: { request: [ 'http://grocerystore.com/eggs' ], requests: [ 'http://grocerystore.com/eggs' ] }, tellRobotButlerToRetrieveEggs: { command: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot'], commands: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ] } }
+// { getEggs: { requests: [ 'http://grocerystore.com/eggs' ] }, tellRobotButlerToRetrieveEggs: { commands: ['koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ] } }

 request.post('http://localhost:3000/teach', {
   json: true,
   body: {
-    behavior: {
+    steps: {
       getEggsWithoutGettingUpFromChair: {
         commands: [
           'koaka do requestEggs',